LorenzoVianello95/RehabWeekWorkshop/README.md

 To connect your robot to another robot, just click on the robot you want to connect and drag/drop on the first line to the right of your robot name (the order is not important).

 This creates the boolean connection vector (conn_Vector) used in the function you just implemented.
-To start, drag and drop two of robot names to the open spots to right of your robot (two other robots from your Boat, A or B).
+To start, drag and drop two robot names to the open spots to right of your robot (two other robots from your Boat, A or B).

 When you are satisfied with the connection vector you implemented, close the graphical window and go back to the GUI (this saves the connection vector you've selected).